waku-org/docs.waku.org/docs/overview/reference/waku-vs-libp2p.md

 ---
-title: Waku vs libp2p - What's the difference?
+title: Waku vs. libp2p - What's the Difference?
 ---

 Since Waku is built on top of libp2p, they share a lot of concepts and terminologies between them.
 However, there are key differences between them that are worth noting.